WE-are-FPV/JeNo-7/README.md

 ## Cut it !
 Unlike the 3 and 5" JeNos, the JeNo 7" won't be available in shop.

+However, the JeNo 7" is available from [CNC Madness](https://cncdrones.com/jeno-7-inch.html) (Canada).

 The ["dxf"](https://github.com/WE-are-FPV/JeNo-7/tree/main/dxf) folder contains all the files you need to get it **cut** in your favourite flavour :

 * **JeNo_7_Full_8mm.dxf :** Recommended version with 8mm arms